htcondor/htcondor/docs/version-history/development-release-series-89.rst

   and requires the latter; you will have to change older submit files.
   :ticket:`7517`

+- Amazon's S3 service used to allow bucket names with underscores or capital letters.
+HTCondor can now download from and upload to buckets with this sort of name.
+  :ticket:`7477`

 - To work around an issue where long-running *gce_gahp* process enter a state where they can no longer authenticate with GCE, the daemon now restarts once every 24 hours.
 This does not affect the jobs themselves.